Hack-Your-Learning/retreat1-ex1/Windows-Install-Guide.md

 - Manage Access
 - Invite Collaborator

 You can add your collaborators by email or GitHub username.
 To contribute they should clone the repository as described above.
 Note that there is no need for your teammates to fork either the HYL repository or your repository!
-They should *clone* the repository that you have alread *forked*.
+They should *clone* the repository that you have just *forked*.

 ![Add Collaborator](assets/addcollaborators.png)